microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

       password: microcks
 ```

-Actual connection to the NATS broker will only be made once Microcks will send mock messages to it.
-Let see below how to use NATS binding with AsyncAPI.
+The actual connection to the NATS broker will only be made once Microcks sends mock messages to it.
+Let's see below how to use NATS binding with AsyncAPI.

 ## 2. Use NATS in AsyncAPI

-As NATS is not the default binding into Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
-Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use NATS and Microcks with AsyncAPI.
-It comes for one sample you can find on our [GitHub repository](https://github.com/microcks/microcks/blob/1.7.x/samples/UserSignedUpAPI-asyncapi-nats.yml).
+As NATS is not the default binding in Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
+Below is a fragment of the AsyncAPI specification file that shows the important things to notice when planning to use NATS and Microcks with AsyncAPI.
+It comes with one sample you can find on our [GitHub repository](https://github.com/microcks/microcks/blob/1.7.x/samples/UserSignedUpAPI-asyncapi-nats.yml).

 ```yaml
 asyncapi: '2.0.0'